 2.9 Netting.
 In the event that each of us are required to pay an amount in the same Billing Cycle, then such amounts may be aggregated, and each of us may discharge our respective obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount will pay to the other Party the difference between the amounts owed.

 2.10 Taxes.
-You will be responsible for, pay, and indemnify us for all Taxes related to all Transactions whether imposed on you or us.
+You will be responsible for, pay, and indemnify us for all Taxes related to the transactions contemplated by this Agreement whether imposed on you or us.
 We may collect such Taxes from you by increasing our charges by the amount of such Taxes.
 Each of us agrees to administer and implement this Agreement with the intent to minimize Taxes.
 You will timely provide us with all required exemption certificates and other information we reasonably request.
 Until you do so, we will not be required to recognize any exemption.
 We will not be required to refund or credit previously paid Taxes, however, we will assign to you any applicable claims for refund.
 We hold our records regarding Taxes arising in connection with this Agreement as your limited tax agent and agree to make such records available to you in connection with Tax returns, reports, audits, or Tax litigation with respect to this Agreement.

 2.11 End of Term Arrangements.
-As of the end of each Transaction Term, (i) all charges for electric services or sales under such Transaction will be paid as and when due, (ii) any other amounts owing from one Party to the other under such Transaction will be paid within 60days, and (iii) for any Transactions for which “Utility Invoice Payment” was designated, we will within 20 days provide written notice by mail to each Utility to change the address back to your address with respect to Utility Invoices, return all original Utility Invoices in our possession to you (either in hard copy or via electronic transmittal) and, for a period of 60 days, forward to you all Utility Invoices and other correspondence we receive from a Utility, provided that we will have no liability for any Utility Invoice for service provided after the end of each applicable Transaction Term or any impact upon you of the Billing Cycle, rate, tariff or classification with a Utility of any Account which may exist as ofor after the end of each Transaction Term.
+As of the end of each Transaction Term, (i) all charges for electric services or sales under such Transaction will be paid as and when due, and (ii) any other amounts owing from one Party to the other under such Transaction will be paid within 60 days.
+We will have no liability for any impacts upon you of the Billing Cycle, rate, tariff or classification with a Utility of any Account which may exist as of the end of each Transaction Term.